Q. What do I need to do to sign up for a FAS Research Computing account?

 Q. Do I need to pay for software licenses at the FAS Research Computing?

-A. Most software (including SAS and Stata) is already licensed at FAS Research Computing and therefore is free.
+A. Most software (including SAS and Stata) is already licensed at FAS Research Computing and is therefore provided at no additional cost.
 Additional commercial software can be added on a case-by-case basis, depending on demand.
 Contact email@example.com and we can discuss your software needs.

 Q. May I invest in more resources for the FAS Research Computing cluster by purchasing additional nodes to increase computing power and decrease waiting time?